hrithviks/cSecBridge/platform-config/README.md

-# **CSecBridge API Service \- Platform Configuration**
+# **CSecBridge \- Platform Configuration**

-This section contains all the Kubernetes manifests required to set up and manage the platform environments (namespaces, RBAC, etc.) where the csecbridge application will be deployed.
+This section contains all the Kubernetes manifests required to set up and manage the platform (namespaces, RBAC, etc.), where the csecbridge application will be deployed.

 This configuration is managed using **Kustomize**, the native Kubernetes configuration management tool.
 This allows to define a common base configuration and apply environment-specific overlays for dev and prod.